 - The Cracker: As the ship's Operator, he sets up the hack that gets the crew into The Matrix, then monitors the coding to let the team know what's going on and download hacks to them.

-- Killed Offscreen: He's mentioned in the opening of Reloaded as having died, while he was definitely alive at the end of the original.
+- Killed Offscreen: He's mentioned in the opening of Reloaded as having died from his injuries, while he was definitely alive at the end of the original.

 - Made of Iron: Tank stoically fights through the pain of his plasma burns to resume his Operator duties.

 - Mission Control: In charge of putting Neo and the others inside The Matrix as well as getting them out.

 - Oh, Crap!: During the "déjà vu" sequence when he realizes that their exits have blocked by newly-created brick walls and then says "Oh no" when they both realize Mouse is trapped in the safe house.

 - Playful Hacker: He's effortlessly friendly to Neo and is thrilled at his potential of being The One.
 Neo starts to see some of that potential himself when Tank skips the red tape and uploads a ton of combat data for him to use in the Matrix.